Interview Question: Tell Me About a Recent Deal

-In short: Everyone in the capital structure recognized their recovery was going to be quite low.
+In short: Everyone in the capital structure recognized their recovery was going to be quite low in the event of filing.
 Doing this deal allowed them to all get a bit higher in the capital structure (where their losses will be less as a percent) while buying the company time.

 Perhaps holders across the capital structure are also thinking about optionality.
 Guitar Center didn't have terrible liquidity only a few moths ago.
 Maybe they can get some FCF going by the end of the year and be in a better position to deal with the maturity walls coming due.

 In reality, Guitar Center represents a kind of niche kind of restructuring.
 This deal doesn't solve anything.
-It just prevents holders from having to force them into a Chapter 11 that perhaps they feel Guitar Center is not in a good position to undergo right now (a pandemic is probably not a great time, since their monthly cash statements will be horrendous).
+It just prevents holders from having to force them into a Chapter 11 that perhaps they feel Guitar Center is not in a good position to undergo right now (a pandemic is probably not a great time, since their 13 week cash flow statements will be horrendous).

 The writing has been on the proverbial wall for Guitar Center for years now.
 This is more an interesting positioning move where RX bankers aligned everyone's incentives to punt a decision about bigger steps down the road a little while (and it will be just a little while).

 So there you have it.
-Of course, you should pick your own example of a deal.
+Of course, you should pick your own example of a deal that is current.

 However, I would recommend talking about a retailer that is private-private (private company owned by a PE fund) as that will be talked about in the press sufficiently to give you the details you need, while giving you cover since it's not something where you'll have to go sleuthing through public records to know all the nitty-gritty details.